-If Jill Scott plays against Norway in early December, she'll become the second England player to reach the mammoth milestone of 150 caps.
+When Jill Scott played against Northern Ireland on Tuesday, she became the second England player to reach the mammoth milestone of 150 caps.

 Since her debut more than 14 years ago, she's been an ever-present for the Lionesses and appeared in more World Cup games than any other England player, across four editions of the tournament.

-The 33-year-old’s dominant midfield presence has seen her enjoy a sparkling club career too, first breaking through with Sunderland and Everton before embarking on a trophy trail with current club Manchester City.
+The 33-year-old’s dominant midfield presence has seen her enjoy a sparkling club career too, first breaking through with Sunderland and Everton before embarking on a trophy trail with Manchester City.

 I could sit here and name so many people as my best teammate or colleague but what I think is really important is that when this is all over I will have gained so many friends along the way.- Jill Scott